GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 <figure>
 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/rn0slzXLZNSzGHMm6w7Y.png",
   alt="The user views a news website in a browser on their laptop.
-An ad auction using the FLEDGE API is taking place, with a participant getting data from the Key/Value service.", width="400", height="126" %}
+An ad auction using the Protected Audience API is taking place, with a participant getting data from the Key/Value service.", width="400", height="126" %}
 </figure>

 During an ad auction, the seller can request real-time data about specific ad